L1lith/Command-Functions/README.md

 # Command Functions
-Create libraries that serve both as NPM libraries and CLI tools automatically
+Create your own node libraries that work both as node libraries and CLI tools at the same time

 ## How it works
 #### Step 1 - Defining our Functions - Build a Command Map